jitbit/SyslogCore/README.md

 **Why reinvent the wheel?!**

 Almost every linux distro comes with a built-in feature called `syslog`.
 It takes care of everything: receives messages, writes logs, rotates files, and exists on literally every linux machine.
-It has lots of ways to send messages to it, UDP (or TCP) listener on port 514, a Unix socket at `/dev/log`, a `logger` CLI command etc. etc.
+It has lots of ways to send messages to it, UDP-listener, TCP-listener, a "Unix socket" at `/dev/log`, a `logger` CLI command, a `syslog()` system function etc. etc.

 ## How do we use it in C#?